cryptool-org/cryptool1/readme-source.txt

   - Then integrate your program into CrypTool and design the GUI.
   Acting in this way means to have 2 separated steps: this helps to clearly divide up the crypto functionality and the application/presentation layer.

+- Among others, there is the perl script "CheckHelp.pl" (located in "trunk/CrypTool") supporting developers in maintaining the CrypTool online help.
+It is very useful because it runs various consistency checks regarding the online help.
+A simple way to run this script is "perl CheckHelp.pl ENGLISH hlp_de" from the CrypTool root directory ("trunk/CrypTool").
+There are more languages supported, and you can get detailed output information if the "$debug" switch is set.
+For more information, take a look at the documented source file "CheckHelp.pl"